-The new restructuring officer regime that came into force on 31 August 2022 enables debtors to file for the appointment of restructuring officers and obtain an immediate stay on unsecured creditor action, without the need to file a winding-up petition.
+The restructuring officer regime enables debtors to file for the appointment of restructuring officers and obtain an immediate stay on unsecured creditor action, without the need to file a winding-up petition.
 This stay arises automatically on the filing of an application with the Cayman Islands courts and does not require any subsequent hearing or the appointment of restructuring officers to take effect.
-The new regime does not, however, prevent secured creditors from enforcing their security.
+This regime does not, however, prevent secured creditors from enforcing their security.